nkheso/AI-Content-Generator/README.md

 ## How It Works
 1. **Enter a Prompt** – Type what you want (text, image, or code).
-2. **Or Click “Random Prompt”** – Skip typing and get an AI-generated idea.
+2. **Or Click “Random Prompt The icon next to "generate”** – Skip typing and get an AI-generated idea.
 3. **View Output** – The system detects your request type and generates only the relevant output.
 4. **Upload an Image (Optional)** – The AI will describe what’s in the image.
 5. **Remove Image** – Delete uploaded images after analysis.